moai/moai-dev/distribute/moai-sdk/hosts/eclipse/README.txt

 ----------------------------------------------------------------
 Add ant-contrib to Eclipse.
 To do this, Open Eclipse's preferences.
 Then open Ant->Runtime in the left-hand side tree view.
 On the right-hand side of the screen, click on Classpath->Global Entries.
-Click Add External JARS.
+Click 'Add External JARS...'
-Navigate to the packager folder included with the sample host and choose ant-contrib-1.0b3.jar.
+Navigate to hosts->eclipse->packager and choose ant-contrib-1.0b3.jar.